Let’s take a look at what’s happened in the Canberra property market over the past year in terms of office rent, vacancy and new supply.

 Most of this new stock is A-grade, contributing to the increase in Prime vacancy over the last 12 months.

 Despite this rise, Canberra’s vacancy rate remains the lowest of all capital cities thanks to sustained high demand from government tenants and a spike in demand from the private sector, particularly for prime office space.

 In Canberra, quality office space is in high demand but limited.
 For this reason, Prime face rents increased over the past year, currently reported at an average of $507 sqm Gross*.
 Secondary grade face rents have also increased.
 They now hover at $422 sqm Gross*.

 Prime face incentives have stabilised but remain at an all-time high at 26%.
 We anticipate that incentives will continue to increase as landlords attempt to lock in pre-commitments to new and refurbished stock.

 No subleasing data is currently available for Canberra.
 However, we know it's high as major tenants seek to downsize.

-The Canberra office market is typically resistant to commercial property trends affecting other Australian markets.
-This is primarily due to the high proportion of government tenants (approximately 70%) occupying spaces on long-term leases.
+The Canberra office market is typically resistant to the commercial property trends that affect other cities.
+This is primarily due to the high proportion of government tenants (approximately 70%) on long-term leases.